Metal Expansion Joint

-To begin with metal expansion joints are also referred to as metal bellow expansion joints, metallic expansion joints, and exhaust bellows.
-They are helpful for thermal expansion and movement in pipelines.
-They consist of different parts.
+To begin, metal expansion joints are also referred to as metal bellow expansion joints, metallic expansion joints, exhaust bellows, and metal bellows.
+Furthermore, they are helpful for thermal expansion and movement in pipelines.
+Additionally, they consist of different parts.

-First part of the metal expansion joint is the metal bellow.
-The bellow is the body of the joint.
-Bellows can be made out of different metals.
-Second is a connector at both ends, this is usually a flange.
-Next is a tie rod.
-Choosing if a tie rod is needed, depends on the application.
-Also piping metal expansion joints are chosen according to the three basic types of movement: axial, angular and lateral.
+Firstly, the main part of the metal expansion joint is the metal bellow.
+Furthermore, the bellow also is the body of the joint.
+Additionally, bellows can be made out of different metals.
+Next is a connector at both ends, this is usually a flange.
+Then is a tie rod.
+Moreover, choosing if a tie rod is needed, depends on the application.
+Also they are chosen according to the three basic types of movement: axial, angular and lateral.
 They also have usage in various sectors, like energy productions, paper industry, chemical industry, water treatment, oil and gas.

 Metallic Expansion Joints